AshridgeTechnologies/elemento/stories/General usability Part 3.md

 - Show URL of preview frame
 - Stop functions showing as toString when don't have braces
 - Can edit text elements content in place if fixed value (use contentEditable)
+- Store project as separate YAML files
+- Direct editing of YAML in Studio
+- Reload project from disk

 Help
 ----